If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Raynaud's phenomenon is a condition characterized by episodic constriction of blood vessels, typically in response to cold or stress, leading to reduced blood flow.
 This condition affects the extremities, including the feet, causing them to turn white or blue, and feel cold and numb.
 As blood flow returns, they can throb, tingle, or turn red.
 To manage Raynaud's phenomenon in the feet, it is important to keep them warm and dry by wearing insulated, moisture-wicking socks and appropriate footwear.
 Stress reduction techniques and avoiding cold exposure can also help prevent episodes.
 If you experience pain from cold and numb feet, it is suggested that you schedule an appointment with a podiatrist to see if medications are needed.

 Some foot conditions may require additional professional care.
-If you have any concerns, contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you have any concerns, contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Rare Foot Conditions